 Genevieve (1953) captures the thrill and spectacle of the London to Brighton Veteran Car Rally which director Henry Cornelius caught on celluloid by filming the action around the actual 1952 run, all shot in glorious Technicolor.
 Richard Attenborough’s celebrated Oh!
-What a Lovely War (1969) was almost entirely filmed on Brighton’s West Pier, and used the rolling Sussex Downs as a mass war grave to amplify the mismanagement and waste of life seen in World War One; On a Clear Day You Can See Forever (1970) sees Hollywood superstar Barbra Streisand play a seductive 18th century courtesan singing and dancing through the magnificent rooms of Brighton’s Royal Pavilion; Brighton Rock (1948) was much enhanced by its 8 week shoot in Brighton.
+What a Lovely War (1969) was almost entirely filmed on Brighton’s West Pier, and used the rolling Sussex Downs as a mass war grave to amplify the mismanagement and waste of life seen in World War One.
+On a Clear Day You Can See Forever (1970) sees Hollywood superstar Barbra Streisand play a seductive 18th century courtesan singing and dancing through the magnificent rooms of Brighton’s Royal Pavilion.
+Brighton Rock (1948) was much enhanced by its 8 week shoot in Brighton.
 So effective were the results that one contemporary reviewer declared “Brighton is now a film star.”

 Marcus Bagshaw, Curator, Cinema by the Sea

 For more information on ‘Cinema by the Sea’ please contact the curator Marcus Bagshaw on Tel.
 07826 236827 and email email@example.com

 For information on our past exhibitions please see our Grange Museum Archive page